sircfenner/StudioComponents/docs/index.md

 ## Plugins created with StudioComponents

-The coherence benefit also applies between multiple developer plugins.
+The coherence benefit also applies between multiple user plugins.
 It is preferable for user plugins to share a general appearance rather than every plugin being visually different.

 Using StudioComponents will align the appearance of a plugin with existing plugins, including: